-Coinbase’s recent foray into ‘Staking as a Service’ via their Coinbase Custody arm grabbed headlines across the cryptocurrency landscape last month.
+Coinbase’s foray into ‘Staking as a Service’ via their Coinbase Custody arm grabbed headlines across the cryptocurrency landscape when launched.

 Representative of an ongoing departure from standalone, traditional custodial services, the move is part of a broader branch of developing narratives around Proof-of-Stake (PoS) blockchains that are launching.